 Dorsal view of developing cerebrum showing formation of the corpus callosum, which covers the subarachnoid cistern and vessels over the diencephalon.

 The cerebral hemispheres make up the largest portion of the human brain.
 The cerebral hemispheres appear as highly convoluted masses of gray matter that are organized into two somewhat symmetrical (but not totally symmetrical) folded structures.
 The crests of the cortical folds (gyri) are separated by furrows (sulci) or deeper fissures.
-The folding of the cortex into gyri and sulci permits the cranial vault to contain a large area of cortex (nearly 2½ square feet if the cortex were unfolded), more than 50% ...
+The folding of the cortex into gyri and sulci permits the cranial vault to contain a large area of cortex (nearly 2½ square feet if the cortex were unfolded), more than 50% of which is hidden ...